pklaus/bottlelog/README.md

 #### Known Issues

+* As of v0.2 only successful requests are being logged (HTTP code 200).
+This is a major deal breaker and I'm investigating the issue.
 * Currently the plugin does not properly log the body size for requests being served by `static_file()`.

 #### The Author